eBay, Sotheby's launch new online auctions platform

-NEW YORK (Reuters) - Going, going, gone!
+NEW YORK, March 17 (Reuters) - Going, going, gone!
 Sold to the highest bidder at the auction, on the phone or on a new eBay platform that will stream Sotheby’s New York auctions live beginning next month.

 The new live auctions platform - ebay.com/sothebys - that launches on Tuesday pairs Sotheby’s 270 years of experience selling art and antiques with eBay’s digital expertise and 155 million active users worldwide to meet the demand for online bidding.